 Once you’ve done that, create an instruments master buss and send all the instrument busses to this one buss.

 This can consist of main vocal track, plus doubling track if you used any.
 I like to color this in shades of yellow.

 Again, you can also buss this into one vocal buss if you used many vocal tracks.

 Finally, send all the channels or buss to the mix buss.
-I like to color this white or black.

 Now that you have organized your mixer we can do some… mixing!

 This is to make sure that things are not too loud or too soft.
 Maybe the vocals need to be more upfront — you can turn down all the instruments instead.
 Simply use your ears to guide you.